Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Problem statement

-which replace Problems \eqref{eq:Hinfproblem} and \eqref{eq:Hinf_multiobj} respectively, with the main differences: (i) the parameters $\delta$ are defined as random variables, typically following a Gaussian distribution (but not necessarily), rather than deterministic parameters with prescribed bounds, (ii) the "worst-case" is no longer defined (since the values of the parameters are not bounded anymore), and instead we seek to minimize the conditional expected value of the ($1-\beta$) worst cases.
-This is made possible by exploiting the following result of the literature.
+which replaces problem~\eqref{eq:Hinf_multiobj}, with the main differences: (i) the parameters $\delta$ are defined as random variables rather than deterministic parameters, over the same bounded support (Assumption~\ref{assumption_bounded}), (ii) instead of minimizing the worst case without considering any probability, we seek to minimize the conditional expected value of the ($1-\beta_i$) worst cases.